VKCOM/statshouse/website/docs/admin/security.md

 ---
-sidebar_position: 5
+sidebar_position: 6
-title: How to ensure security
+title: Ensure security
 ---

 import Aes from '../img/aes.png' import NoProxyEncryption from '../img/no-proxy-encryption.png' import WithProxyEncryption from '../img/with-proxy-encryption.png'

-# How to ensure security
+# Ensure security

 StatsHouse encrypts data between the agent and the aggregator even if they are located in the same data center.
 The AES encryption is used by default.